 Just to be precise – Ironman is a trademarked brand owned by the World Triathlon Corporation.
-However, there are other triathlon brands that have races of the same (or very close) “Ironman distances”.
+However, other triathlon brands have races of the same (or very close) “Ironman distances”.

 In this article, we refer to Ironman more as a triathlon distance than a brand.

 Hope that doesn’t confuse anyone.

 The Ironman Distance and Where It Fits In

 Triathlons are sorted into triathlon distance categories.
 There are races that use different triathlon distances, but these are the main categories most race organizers follow.
 Ironman triathlons are considered the ultimate test for most triathletes.